phiroict/terraform-azure-aro/README.md

 This hat can be used to run openshift install for internal network.

 ## Start by creating the infrastructure on Azure.
-First ensure you are logged into the right Azure account.
+IMPORTANT: First ensure you are logged into the right Azure account.

 ```# az login```